musevlt/musered/docs/tutorial.rst

 Retrieving a dataset is done with `Astroquery
 <https://astroquery.readthedocs.io/en/latest/eso/eso.html>`__.
 To find all the
-possible query options for Muse, to use in the *archive_filter* for your dataset, use this::
+possible query options for Muse, to use in the ``archive_filter`` for your dataset, use this::

     $ musered retrieve-data --help-query

-In the IC4406 example we just use the target name, but it may be needed to specify also dates, instrument mode, etc.
+In the IC4406 example we just use the target name, but it is also possible to specify dates, instrument mode, or a programme ID.

 Once a dataset is defined in the settings file, its data files can be retrieved with this command::